 Plus, if you've ever heard about a film or show that you really want to see turning up on a streaming service, just not in the country where you are, then a VPN can unlock the door...that is if you don't mind breaching their terms and conditions of usageand entirely at your own risk.

-- Netflix - unlock shows that are only being broadcast abroad
+- Best Netflix VPN - unlock shows that are only being broadcast abroad

 - Friends - just in case you haven't seen them all already